Mallorca airport closed after fake emergency diverts plane | DW | 06.11.2021

 The airport reopened around midnight Friday after being closed for about four hours.

-Mallorca is the largest of the Balearic islands that sit in the Mediterranean off mainland Spain's eastern coast.
+Mallorca is the largest of the Balearic Islands that sit in the Mediterranean off the eastern coast of mainland Spain.

 Before the COVID-19 pandemic, it was used by up to 28 million passengers a year.